 The Puppet Slam Network fostered connections in the growing community of independently produced puppet cabarets, so that puppet artists could know where they could perform, venues could find puppet artists, and audiences could enjoy an intimate, tactile, and compelling form of entertainment.

-The Puppet Slam network began as a series of conversations with Henson in 2005 during a residency at the Atlantic Center for the Arts in New Smyrna Beach, Florida where we discussed evenings of puppetry for adults she was quietly supporting.
-We brainstormed on designing ways to interconnect these programs so that there could be more of a national and international touring circuit for short-form puppetry artists.
+The Puppet Slam network began as a series of conversations with Henson in 2005 at the Atlantic Center for the Arts.
+We discussed the puppet slams that she was supporting and brainstormed on ways to interconnect these programs.
+We hoped to foster more of a national and international touring circuit for short-form puppetry artists.

-Starting in 2010, I created a calendar with detailed information on puppet slams happening each month, along with a “look ahead” section that sometimes included upwards of 100 events in the coming year.
+Starting in 2010, I organized information on upcoming slams that sometimes included upwards of 100 upcoming events.

-In the presentation, The New American Vaudeville: The Puppet Slam Network, I contextualized underground world of contemporary short-form puppet and object theater for adult audiences in intimate settings.
+In The New American Vaudeville, I contextualized world of contemporary short-form puppet and object theatre for adults.

 Ibex Puppetry is an entertainment company dedicated to promoting the fine art of puppetry in all of its mediums.
-Founded in 2000 and receiving multiple UNIMA (Union Internationale de la Marionette) awards, Ibex Puppetry supports puppet art in the mediums of film, stage, gallery exhibits, workshops and artist presentations.
+Founded in 2000, Ibex supports puppet art in the mediums of film, stage, gallery exhibits, workshops and artist presentations.
 The Heather Henson Foundation has continued to support individual puppet slams beyond the run of the Puppet Slam Network and Ibex Puppetry.